Avoiding the Retirement Tax Trap

 Onshore & offshore investment bonds

-• 5% cumulative allowance per policy year: withdrawals up to 5% of initial capital investment (accumulative) are tax‑deferred (not tax‑free).
+• 5% cumulative allowance per policy year: withdrawals up to 5% of capital investment (accumulative) are tax‑deferred (not tax‑free).

-• On a later chargeable event, gains are treated as income.
+• On a later chargeable event, gains are treated as savings income.
 ‘Top‑slicing’ relief may reduce the effective tax.

 • Segmentation (issuing multiple small bond segments) enables partial encashments without crystallising the entire bond.